 No man is poor who has a godly mother. ~Abraham Lincoln

-Now that we’ve seen that affirmations can be biblical, depending on their focus, which truth speaks most directly to you?
+It can be hard work to change your mindset, but with the help of the Holy Spirit, it can be done.
 Be in God’s Word, memorize His truths, and begin to see yourself as God sees you — an amazing and beautiful woman made exactly how God wanted you to be!

 You may also be interested in checking these out:

-One way to motivate mothers is to offer them support and encouragement.
+1. One way to motivate mothers is to offer them support and encouragement.
 Whether it’s a kind word, a listening ear, or help with tasks, small gestures can go a long way in making a mother feel appreciated and valued.
 Providing them with resources and tools to manage their time and tasks effectively can also help to alleviate some of the pressure and increase their motivation.

-Yes, mothers need support and encouragement from those around them.
+1. Yes, mothers need support and encouragement from those around them.
 Thanks for sharing!